-A Primatic cylinder, alternatively a self-priming cylinder, is a type of indirect hot water cylinder in which the water for the central heating is separated from the domestic hot water by an air lock inside the heat exchanger.
-This is in contrast to a standard indirect cylinder, in which the heat exchanger is typically a coil of copper pipe.
+A Primatic cylinder or a self-priming cylinder, is a type of indirect hot water cylinder in which the water for the central heating is separated from the domestic hot water by an air lock inside the heat exchanger.
+This is in contrast to standard indirect cylinders, in which the heat exchanger is typically a coil of copper pipe.

-Primatic cylinders are supplied by the cold water storage cistern in the loft.
+Primatic cylinders are supplied by a cold water storage cistern.
 Their design means that a separate feed and expansion tank is not necessary.
 However, they come with several disadvantages that make them inferior to standard indirect cylinders.

 Primatic cylinder overview

 In a primatic cylinder, the heat exchanger also facilitates the supply of water for the primary circuit, i.e. the central heating.
-When the cylinder is filled, water flows through the heat exchanger allowing water to pass into the primary circuit.
-As the cylinder fills, the shape of the heat exchanger traps air inside itself – imagine holding a bowl upside-down at the bottom of the kitchen sink, and turning on the taps.
+When the cylinder is filled, water flows through the heat exchanger and passes into the primary circuit.
+As the cylinder fills, the shape of the heat exchanger traps air inside itself.
+Imagine holding a bowl upside-down at the bottom of the kitchen sink, and turning on the taps.
 This is the priming of the cylinder – the formation of the bubble.

-When the cylinder is full and the boiler is activated by the cylinder thermostat, hot water flows through the heat exchanger.
-Heat is transferred by the heat exchanger to the rest of the water in the cylinder, providing hot water for the taps in the home.
-An immersion heater will usually be fitted so that the household will still have hot water even in the event that the boiler isn’t working.
+When the cylinder is full and the boiler is activated by the cylinder thermostat, hot water from the boiler flows through the heat exchanger, heating the water in the cylinder.
+An immersion heater should also be fitted as standard.
+This ensures there’s still hot water even if the boiler isn’t working.

-Since both hot water cylinder and central heating system are supplied with water by the cold water storage cistern in the loft, there is no need for a separate feed and expansion tank and its associated pipework.
-The expansion of the water in the primary circuit when it’s heated by the boiler is also accommodated by the heat exchanger – the bubble is compressed and changes position.
+Since both hot water cylinder and central heating system are supplied by the cold water storage cistern, there is no need for a separate feed and expansion tank.
+The heat exchanger also allows for the expansion of the water in the primary circuit as it’s heated by the boiler.
+The bubble is compressed and changes position.

-If you want to know why you have a cold water storage cistern, a hot water cylinder, and a boiler, but no feed and expansion tank or expansion vessel, then the most likely explanation is that you have a primatic cylinder.
-It is also possible to buy primatic fortic cylinders, i.e. fortic cylinders with their own integrated cold water storage cistern.
-These remove the need for loft cisterns altogether, although they are not frequently encountered.
+If you have a cold water storage cistern, a hot water cylinder, and a boiler, but no feed and expansion tank or expansion vessel, it’s quite possible that you have a primatic cylinder.

-In terms of construction, a primatic cylinder is similar in many respects to a conventional indirect hot water cylinder.
-The main difference – the heat exchanger – is internal.
-The top of the cylinder is bell-shaped to prevent air locks, and the bottom of the cylinder will usually be concave to improve its structural integrity.
-The cylinder should be situated on a flat, stable, continuous wooden base – ideally ¾ inch plywood across three timber bearers.
-Air gaps between the timber bearers will permit the circulation of air under the cylinder, limiting the formation of condensation.
+Primatic cylinders are similar in many ways to standard indirect cylinders.
+Both are generally made out of copper, with a layer of foam insulation.
+Older cylinders may have a separate insulation jacket tied around them.
+The top of the cylinder is bell-shaped to prevent air locks.
+The bottom of the cylinder is usually concave to improve its structural integrity.
+The cylinder should be situated on a flat, stable, continuous wooden base.
+Ideally this should be ¾ inch plywood across three timber bearers.
+Air gaps between the bearers will allow air to circulate under the cylinder.
+This limits the formation of condensation.